- How to use the Eisenhower Matrix to prioritize your time.

 Richard Feenstra breaks down the concept well in this video:

 For acquisition entrepreneurs who are on the hunt for a company, this is especially true.
 If you’re looking to acquire a business, life can seem especially crazy.
-Not only do you have all of your previous responsibilities to worry about, you also need to worry about sourcing deals, due diligence, broker relations, and dealing with lawyers.
+Not only do you have all of your previous responsibilities to worry about, but you also need to worry about sourcing deals, due diligence, broker relations, and dealing with lawyers.

 While Eisenhower never had to deal with the minutiae of Letters of Intent, he certainly had to prioritize his time.
 It was this that led Eisenhower to invent a process to help prioritize the tasks which deserved the most attention.